The King and I: Adaptations

 Jerome Robbins' Broadway was a Broadway revue, directed by Robbins, showcasing scenes from some of his most popular earlier works on Broadway.
 The show ran from February 1989 to September 1990 and won six Tony Awards, including best musical.
 It featured "Shall We Dance" and "The Small House of Uncle Thomas" ballet, with Kikuchi as Eliza.
 Yuriko was the choreographic "reconstruction assistant".

 Rich Animation Studios, Morgan Creek Productions and Warner Bros.
 Pictures released a 1999 animated film adaptation of the musical.
 Except for using some of the songs and characters, the story is unrelated to the Rodgers and Hammerstein version.
 Geared towards children, the adaptation includes cuddly animals, including a dragon.
 Voices were provided by Miranda Richardson as Anna (speaking), Christiane Noll as Anna (singing), Martin Vidnovic as the King, Ian Richardson as the Kralahome and Adam Wylie as Louis.
 Hischak dislikes the film but praises the vocals, adding that one compensation of the film is hearing Barbra Streisand sing a medley of "I Have Dreamed", "We Kiss in a Shadow" and "Something Wonderful", which is borrowed from Streisand's 1985 The Broadway Album and played under the film's closing credits.
 He expressed surprise "that the Rodgers & Hammerstein Organization allowed it to be made" and noted that "children have enjoyed The King and I for five decades without relying on dancing dragons".
 Ted Chapin, president of that organization, has called the film his biggest mistake in granting permission for an adaptation.

+Paramount Pictures and Temple Hill Entertainment have partnered with Concord to produce a modernized feature film adaptation.